-The purpose of establishing a specially protected area for the remains of ice sheet advance and retreat around Mount Harding, Grove Mountains, East Antarctica, is to:
+Management of Mount Harding, Grove Mountains, East Antarctica aims to:

-- Facilitate long-term scientific research while avoiding direct or cumulative damage to vulnerable geomorphological features; - Allow compelling scientific research that cannot be carried out elsewhere; - Authorize other scientific activities consistent with the management objectives; - Allow visits for managerial purposes in support of the objectives of the Management Plan.
+- Facilitate long-term scientific research while avoiding direct or cumulative damage to vulnerable geomorphological features; - Allow scientific research in the Area provided it is for compelling reasons which cannot be served elsewhere and which will not jeopardize the values in that Area; - Allow scientific research in the Area which is consistent with the management aims and objectives and which will not jeopardize the values in that Area; - Allow visits for management purposes in support of the aims of the Management Plan; - Minimize the introduction to the Area of alien plants, animals and microbes.

-4. Management activities
+3. Management activities

-Copies of the Management Plan (attached with maps) shall be made available at the Zhongshan Station (China), Davis Station (Australia), Progress Station (Russia), and the map of the protected area should be put up at conspicuous positions in the stations mentioned above (special restrictions of access to the protected area, and the equilibrium line separating the zone of net ablation from the inland zone of net accumulation, as well as a series of the special physiognomies unique to the inland ice sheet of East Antarctica within the protected area should be indicated in the map).

-National Antarctic Programs operating in the region shall consult with each other and exchange information to ensure that activities in the Area are undertaken in a manner consistent with the aims and objectives of this Management Plan.

-Visits should be paid to this area regularly (once every five years) so as to assess whether the objective of protection in this area is achieved and to ensure that various managerial measures are in place.

-The Management Plan should be reviewed at least once every five years and, if necessary, updated or revised.

-In case the Antarctic ice sheet continuously retreats so that the new remains of advance and retreat of EAIS are exposed in the vicinity of the protected area and the extent of remains of ice sheet advance and retreat expands, the boundary of the protected area should be updated periodically so as to include the newly exposed remains of ice cap advance and retreat in the area.
+- Copies of the Management Plan (attached with maps) shall be made available at the Zhongshan Station (China), Davis Station (Australia), Progress Station (Russia), and the map of the protected area should be put up at prominent positions in the stations mentioned above.
+Personnel in the vicinity of, accessing or flying over the Area shall be specifically instructed, by their national program as to the provisions and contents of the Management Plan. - National Antarctic Programmes operating in the Area shall consult together with a view to ensuring the above management activities are implemented. - The Area shall be visited as necessary, and no less than once every five years, to assess whether it continues to serve the purposes for which it was designated and to ensure that management activities are adequate. - The Management Plan should be reviewed no less than once every five years and, if necessary, updated or revised. - In case the Antarctic ice sheet continuously retreats so that the new remains of advance and retreat of EAIS are exposed in the vicinity of the protected area and the extent of remains of ice sheet advance and retreat expands, the boundary of the protected area should be updated periodically so as to include the newly exposed remains of ice cap advance and retreat in the area.
 This should be taken into consideration in examining the Management Plan.

-5. Period of designation
+4. Period of designation